kelindar/search/README.md

 cmake -DBUILD_SHARED_LIBS=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=cl -DCMAKE_C_COMPILER=cl
 ```

 If you are using Visual Studio, solution files are generated.
 You can open the solution file with Visual Studio and build the project from there.
-The `bin` directory would then contain `bert.dll` and `ggml.dll`.
+The `bin` directory would then contain `llama.dll` and `ggml.dll`.